JetBrains/kotlin-web-site/pages/docs/reference/lambdas.md

 ints.filter { it > 0 } // this literal is of type '(it: Int) -> Boolean'
 ```

 We can explicitly return a value from the lambda using the [qualified return](returns.html#return-at-labels) syntax.
-Otherwise, the value of the last expression is implictly returned.
+Otherwise, the value of the last expression is implicitly returned.
 Therefore, the two following snippets are equivalent:

 ``` kotlin
 ints.filter {